cfrg/draft-irtf-cfrg-signature-key-blinding/draft-irtf-cfrg-signature-key-blinding.md

 1. Hash the private key skS, 57 octets, using SHAKE256(skS, 117).
 Let h1 denote the
    resulting digest.
 Construct the secret scalar s1 from the first half of h1, and the corresponding public key A1, as described in
-   {{RFC8032, Section 5.2.5}}.
+   {{Section 5.2.5 of RFC8032}}.
 Let prefix1 denote the second half of the hash digest, h1[57],...,h1[113].
 1. Construct the blind_ctx as concat(bk, 0x00, ctx), where bk is a 57-byte octet
    string, hash the result using SHAKE256(blind_ctx, 117), and store the digest in a 117-octet digest, denoted h2.
 Interpret the lower 57 bytes buffer as a little-endian integer, forming a secret scalar s2.
-Note that this explicitly skips the buffer pruning step in {{RFC8032, Section 5.2}}.
+Note that this explicitly skips the buffer pruning step in {{Section 5.2 of RFC8032}}.
 Let prefix2 denote the second half of the hash digest, h2[57],...,h2[113].
 1. Compute the signing scalar s = s1 \* s2 (mod L) and the signing public key A = ScalarMult(A1, s2).
 1. Compute the signing prefix as concat(prefix1, prefix2).
-1. Run the rest of the Sign procedure in {{RFC8032, Section 5.2.6}} from step (2) onwards using the modified scalar s, public key A, and string prefix.
+1. Run the rest of the Sign procedure in {{Section 5.2.6 of RFC8032}} from step (2) onwards using the modified scalar s, public key A, and string prefix.

 # ECDSA {#ecdsa}